 The magic of cooking and feeding ourselves can happen with a well-equipped modern kitchen, an ill-equipped apartment kitchen, a hotplate, or even a campfire.
 It makes no difference.
 All you need is a desire to feed people and a heat source!

-My first kitchen way back at the dawning of the Age of Aquarius was drafty, tiny, had no running hot water, an extremely temperamental gas stove, and a camping cooler I used for a refrigerator.
+My first kitchen way back at the dawning of the Age of Aquarius was drafty, tiny, had no running hot water, an extremely temperamental gas stove.
+I used a camper cooler for a refrigerator.
 Yet I was able to produce not only most of our food from scratch, but also baked bread to barter at the local farm stand for any vegetables and supplies I did not grow.
 I lived this life out of the necessity of the poverty of youth, not because I wanted to prove a counter-culture point of the day; homemade bread cost about a fifth of what I paid for a loaf at the store, and I knew how to bake bread.
 Looking back, I scarcely noticed any inconvenience, this was simply the way it was.

 Uplifting Lessons from the Depression

 I am grateful for all my mother taught me about cooking and self-sufficiency; she taught me to spin gold out of straw.
 A child in the Depression, she grew up watching her own mother use every food scrap, every potato peel, chicken bone, and every part of the animals they butchered on their farm.
 It was second nature for her to save the steaming water from the carrots, the fat from the bacon, or the skins from the onions.
 It remains a good lesson for us all, not wasting and making do, whether or not we need to financially.
+It is the right environmental thing to do.
 In the process, you learn to create even better food filled with the best possible flavor, and you live a little more gently on the planet.

 My second kitchen was in an apartment that had an electric stove with only one functioning burner and a difficult oven (again), but I had a real refrigerator, although it was tiny and didn’t freeze ice cream, but at that point I didn’t care because I had ice cubes!
 Several other apartments along the way had stoves and appliances of various different functioning levels.

-When Stew and I married, we lived in an apartment over an empty bar and our makeshift kitchen had no stove at all, so I cooked on a hotplate placed on two small restaurant tables pushed together with the help of a toaster oven and an electric frying pan.
-It didn’t stop us from hosting dinner parties and memorable meals for our family.
+Then, we lived in an apartment over an empty bar and our makeshift kitchen had no stove at all, so I cooked on a hotplate placed on two small restaurant tables pushed together with the help of a toaster oven and an electric frying pan.
+It didn’t stop us from hosting dinner parties and memorable meals for our family and friends.

 When we moved to the cabin in the mountains, we set up homestead on 52 acres of forest.
 Although our modern stove was the smallest electric stove I’d ever seen (you couldn’t put a toothpick down on the stove top between the burners) we had a lovely, fully functioning wood cook stove that dominated the kitchen, and I thought I was in Heaven.
 Perhaps I was.